alessandromigliore/CrowdSensingApplication/README.md

 Develop an HTML5 application using the Generic Sensor API that collects data form the accelerator sensor of the mobile phone.

-Website to be used with the mobile phone to use the accelerometer : https://alessandromigliore.github.io/accellerometer.github.io/
+Website to be used with the mobile phone to use the accelerometer: https://alessandromigliore.github.io/accellerometer.github.io/

 Linkedin-Blog: https://www.linkedin.com/pulse/crowd-sensing-application-alessandro-migliore/